 WordPress will upload and install the theme in a few seconds.
 Once it is done, you can activate it the same way you would with any theme from the catalogue.
 The theme will then appear in your themes menu alongside any others you have installed.

 Installing a theme is not a one-off task.
 WordPress releases updates regularly, and themes need to stay compatible with the version of WordPress you are running.
 An outdated theme can cause layout problems or, in some cases, create security vulnerabilities.
-Our post on how plugins compromise security covers similar risks that apply equally to themes.
+Our WordPress security guide covers similar risks that apply equally to themes.

 You can check for theme updates in two places.
 The Themes menu will flag any themes with available updates directly on their thumbnail.
 The Dashboard > Updates screen lists all pending updates in one place, covering WordPress core, plugins and themes together.